Table of Contents

 It doesn’t sound very glamorous when describing the company’s products – cooling and heat-dissipation systems, micro speakers and directional sound components, light metal/plastic materials, injection molding and precision micromotors and microactuators.

-If all that doesn’t make sense to you… just think of them as the company that makes lots of internal and external parts for mobile phones, notebook computers, tablets, home appliances, watches, autonomous vehicles, robotics, etc.
+If all that doesn’t make sense to you… just think of it as the company that makes lots of internal and external parts for mobile phones, notebook computers, tablets, home appliances, watches, autonomous vehicles, robotics, etc.

 That still doesn’t sound glamorous… but when nearly everyone in the electronics, computer and automation industries is clamoring for your services… WHO CARES?